jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git branch - List branches
+### /branch - List all branches
-Request with a "current_path" to get info of all the branches.
+Request with a current_path.
+Get a list of all the branches.

 URL:
 ```bash